abritopach/ionic-surveyjs-mst/README.md

 Sample project that shows how to integrate SurveyJS in Ionic APP and how to manage application state with Mobx-state-tree.

-Technologies: Mobx-state-tree, Mobx, Mobx-angular, Typescript, Ionic.
+Technologies: Mobx-state-tree, Mobx, Mobx-angular, SurveyJS, Typescript, Ionic.

 This project shows you how to: